 Jonas has a MBA from Uppsala University and an engineering degree from the Royal Institute of Technology in Stockholm.
 Jonas is also an experienced Venture investor: Jonas was assigned to build Kinneviks internet investment arm, with success investments as Zalando, Rocket Internet, Hello Fresh, Avito, Yell, Dafiti, Lamoda.
 Jonas was also the Chairman for ICloud, sold to Apple and Founder of Player:IO.
 He is also one of the authors of the book, Gear up, written together with Harvard and Stanford professors.

-His focus is on how to delight the user?
-What needs to be done to secure the innovation intent, but even more fundamental: How can sales be built into the product, so that your customers will be part of your sales force by sharing their stories of delight.
-How can you as organization increase the frequency of that message, to create that friction free story?
+His focus is on digitalization and how to delight the user.
+What needs to be done to secure the innovation intent, but even more fundamental: How can sales be built into the product, in order to transform your customers into being a part of your sales force by sharing their stories of delight.
+Ask yourselves how you as an organization can increase the frequency of that message, to create that friction free story?

 To secure the delight and strengthen it in every action taken, everyone in the company needs to share the idea of the Delight, and understand the customer need that the company is solving.
 Since a 100% of all revenues come from sales, all functions needs to be involved in creating the delight.